 For this reason, it’s a good idea to prune your plant back quite a bit before digging it up out of the landscape.
 In this way, you can be sure of getting enough roots to support the remaining plant.

 Be certain to leave a minimum of 30% of the foliage when you prune your Bougainvillea in advance of overwintering.

-In the springtime when you put your Bougainvillea back outdoors, cut back damaged and dead stems.
-When pruning, be sure to wear gloves because these plants can have very sharp thorns.
+In the springtime, when you put your Bougainvillea back outdoors, cut back damaged and dead stems.
+When pruning, wear gloves because these plants can have very sharp thorns.

 To encourage ample blooming, be sure to pinch back new growth and deadhead the plant.